-At some point, after your FAFSA is received by the federal processing system, you will receive a Student Aid Report (SAR), either in the mail or through email.
-(If you filed a FAFSA but did not receive a SAR, contact the Federal Processor at 1-800-433-3243.)
-The SAR contains the information from your application and, if there are no missing items or problems with the information, the SAR will also contain your Expected Family Contribution (EFC) - a number used to determine your eligibility for financial aid.
+At some point, after your FAFSA is received by the federal processing system, you will receive a FAFSA Submission Summary (FSS) through email.
+(If you filed a FAFSA but did not receive a FAFSA Submission Summary (FSS), contact the Federal Processor at 1-800-433-3243.
+The FAFSA Submission Summary (FSS) contains the information from your application and will also contain your Student Aid Index (SAI) - an eligibility index number used to determine your eligibility for financial aid.
 If you (and your parents) are New Jersey residents, you will also receive an eligibility notice from the New Jersey Higher Education Student Assistance Authority (HESAA), indicating eligibility for the NJ Tuition Aid Grant (TAG).

-SFAS electronically receives the results of your processed FAFSA (if NJIT is listed as a college choice on your SAR).
-SFAS designs an estimated Financial Aid Financing Plan Offer that details the various types of aid for which you are eligible (based on the information you provided on your FAFSA) and informs you of the details of the Financial Aid Financing Plan Offer.
+SFAS electronically receives the results of your processed FAFSA (if NJIT is listed as a college choice on your FAFSA Submission Summary (FSS).
+SFAS designs an estimated College Financing Plan that details the various types of aid for which you are eligible (based on the information you provided on your FAFSA) and informs you of the details of the College Financing Plan.

-The Financial Aid Financing Plan Offer and all subsequent notifications are sent to your UCID email account.
+The College Financing Plan and all subsequent notifications are sent to your UCID email account.
 Similarly, if any changes to your financial aid awards occur, or if SFAS requires additional information, you will be notified through your UCID email account.
 To ensure that your financial aid disburses as scheduled at the start of the fall semester, you must submit any requested documentation needed to confirm your financial aid eligibility to SFAS by March 15 prior to the start of the academic year.

-Once you review your Financial Aid Package, you can accept or decline any part of your aid package by logging on to the Highlander Pipeline and accessing your NJIT financial aid records as instructed.
+Once you review your College Financing Plan, you can accept or decline any part of your aid package by logging on to the Highlander Pipeline and accessing your NJIT financial aid records as instructed.
 (Again, you must create your UCID before you can log on to the Highlander Pipeline.)